dbrgn/rusty-santa/README.md

 It is possible to add the following constraints to the random assignments:

 - Person A and B should not draw each other (e.g. for couples)
-- Person A should not draw person B (e.g. if that person was already the gift recipient the previous year)
+- Person A should not draw person B (e.g. if person B already received a gift from person A the previous year, or if person A dislikes person B)

 While this is an interesting mathematical problem and can be solved with bipartite graphs and the hungarian algorithm, this library sticks to a simpler